t-s-code/Bot/README.md

         channel_pruning_job.py # Deletes messages from channels that are older than we defined in #bot-config.

-        channel_scanning_job # Scans messages from channels and updates database.
-Ensures we don't lose any member activity.
+        channel_scanning_job.py # Scans messages from channels and updates database.
+Ensures we don't lose any member activity if Discord events are missed.
 ```

 ## Data Models